sidney-eliot/3d-artists-handbook/content/notes/Glossary.md

 ![[20230603110116.png|600]]
 ![[20230603111117.png|600]]

-Example of ray tracing making lighting and shadows worse
+Example of ray tracing making lighting and shadows worse:

 ![[20230603111140.png|600]]

-## Anisotropic Filtering
+### Anisotropic Filtering

 Anisotropic or AF is a method of enhancing the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera